MaterializeInc/terraform-provider-materialize/docs/resources/cluster.md

 - `availability_zones` (List of String) The specific availability zones of the cluster.
 - `comment` (String) **Public Preview** Comment on an object in the database.
 - `disk` (Boolean, Deprecated) **Deprecated**.
 This attribute is maintained for backward compatibility with existing configurations.
 New users should use 'cc' sizes for disk access.
+- `identify_by_name` (Boolean) Use the cluster name as the Terraform resource ID instead of the internal cluster ID.
 - `introspection_debugging` (Boolean) Whether to introspect the gathering of the introspection data.
 - `introspection_interval` (String) The interval at which to collect introspection data.
 - `ownership_role` (String) The owernship role of the object.